gaurvipin2497/ecommerce/README.md

 # PHP-EcommerceWebsite
  An example of a small e-commerce with PHP and MySQL

+  <b>HOW ITS WORK?</b><br><br>
+  I used MAMP server to run project.
+Download MAMP, add your already downloaded folder from here to MAMP/htdocs.
+For listing.sql file, you can import file to MYSQL using MAMP

  <b>You can see all the pages and database (listing.sql)</b>

  <b>Existing features</b>